benchristel/documents/src/softdao.md

 > It is hidden but always present.
 > I don't know who gave birth to it.
 > It is older than God.

+Almost all numbers are incomprehensibly large.<br>
+But the ones we use are all more or less nearly zero.<br>
+Almost all possible programs are incomprehensibly complex.<br>
+But the ones we use are all more or less simple.

+Stick close to the Origin.

+---

+In authoring this file, I used `<br>` tags to create line breaks.<br>
+Take that, nerds.